GamesKnightStudios/GBBuilder/README.md

 ## Emulator
 You can use the .gb file generated on a gameboy cartridge however it's advised to test it out in an emulator.
 Provided in the repository is a download script to download BGB a game boy emulator.
 If you ran the 'download_3rdparty.bat' eariler then you can find this in 3rdparty\bgb in the repository.

-Run the emulator using the 'test.bat' in 'scripts' folder with the command line argument '--example [NAME_OF_EXAMPLE]':
+Run the emulator using the 'test.bat' in 'scripts' folder with the command line argument '--example [EXAMPLE_NAME]':
 ```
 cd PATH_TO_REPO/scripts
 test.bat --example helloworld